-- Streamlining environmental permitting requirements, reducing cost and time for businesses and the state. - Modernizing notification requirements for employment drug testing. - Reviewing and eliminating policies and regulations that hinder small business expansion.
+- Streamlining permitting requirements and processes, in particular environmental, reducing cost and time for businesses and the state. - Modernizing notification requirements for employment drug testing. - Reviewing and eliminating policies and regulations that hinder small business expansion.

 Economic Growth

 To advocate for economic growth policies that foster the prosperity of lowa through the successful investment and development of new and existing business and industry.
 Vigorous economic growth results from a superior business, regulatory and tax climate as well as a safe, reliable and energy-efficient infrastructure.
 To improve the competitiveness of lowa's business climate, federal and state government must work in partnership with business, industry, capital sources, education and agriculture.